cilium/cilium.io/src/posts/2025-11-4-tetragon-process/index.md

             - action: Post
 ```

 This sample tracing policy monitors execution starting from nginx, node, or python and follows the children they spawn.
-If any of those processes create a shell, Tetragon detects this with full lineage visibility.
+If any of those processes creates a shell, Tetragon detects this with full lineage visibility.
 An activity like this is a strong signal of remote code execution or “living off the land” activity.

 ## Building Observability-Driven Prevention Policies